Can Chameleon Field be identified with Quintessence ?: Introduction

 The paper is organized as follows.
-In section \ref{sec:ecaction} we derive the Einstein equations in the Einstein gravity with chameleon and matter fields.
-In section \ref{sec:evolution} in the flat Friedmann spacetime with the standard Friedmann metric $g_{\mu\nu}$, i.e. $g_{00} = 1$, $g_{0j} = 0$ and $g_{ij} = a^2(t)\,\eta_{ij}$ and $\eta_{ij} = - \delta_{ij}$, we show that the Einstein equations reduce to the Friedmann--Einstein equations of the Universe evolution with the chameleon field, radiation and matter (dark and baryon) densities.
-Since the Einstein tensor $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2}\,g_{\mu\nu}R$, where $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar curvature, respectively, obey the Bianchi identity ${G^{\mu\nu}}_{;\mu} = 0$, where ${G^{\mu\nu}}_{;\mu}$ is the covariant divergence \cite{Rebhan2012}, the total energy--momentum tensor of the system, including the chameleon field, radiation and matter (dark and baryon) should be locally conserved.
-We find that local conservation of the total energy--momentum tensor imposes two evolution equations for the radiation and matter densities, where the dependence of which on the expansion parameter $a$ is corrected by the conformal factor in comparison with the standard dependence $\rho_r(a) \sim a^{-4}$ and $\rho_a \sim a^{-3}$, respectively \cite{Rebhan2012}.
+In section \ref{sec:ecaction} we derive the Einstein equations in the Einstein--Cartan gravitational theory with torsion, chameleon and matter fields.
+Following \cite{Ivanov2016a} we show that the contribution of torsion to the Einstein--Hilbert action is presented in the form of the cosmological constant.
+Then, following Khoury and Weltman \cite{Khoury2004} we include the part of the integrand of the Einstein--Hilbert action proportional to the cosmological constant to the potential of the self--interaction of the chameleon field.
+This implies that the chameleon field has no relation to an origin of the cosmological constant or the relic dark energy density but can only evolve above such a relic background caused by torsion and simulate a dark energy dynamics.
+In section \ref{sec:evolution} in the flat Friedmann spacetime with the standard Friedmann metric $g_{\mu\nu}$, i.e. $g_{00} = 1$, $g_{0j} = 0$ and $g_{ij} = a^2(t)\,\eta_{ij}$ and $\eta_{ij} = - \delta_{ij}$, we show that the Einstein equations reduce themselves to the Friedmann--Einstein equations of the Universe evolution with the chameleon field, radiation and matter (dark and baryon) densities.
+Since the Einstein tensor $G_{\mu\nu} = R_{\mu\nu} - \frac{1}{2}\,g_{\mu\nu}R$, where $R_{\mu\nu}$ and $R$ are the Ricci tensor and scalar curvature, respectively, obey the Bianchi identity $G^{\mu\nu}{}_{;\mu} = 0$, where $G^{\mu\nu}{}_{;\mu}$ is the covariant divergence \cite{Rebhan2012}, the total energy--momentum tensor of the system, including the chameleon field, radiation and matter (dark and baryon) should be locally conserved.
+We find that local conservation of the total energy--momentum tensor imposes the evolution equations for the radiation and matter densities, where the dependence of which on the expansion parameter $a$ is corrected by the conformal factor in comparison to the standard dependence $\rho_r(a) \sim a^{-4}$ and $\rho_a \sim a^{-3}$, respectively \cite{Rebhan2012}.
 We show that the Friedmann--Einstein equation for $\dot{a}^2/a^2$ is the first integral of the Friedmann--Einstein equation for $\ddot{a}/a$ if and only if the total energy momentum of the system, including the chameleon field, radiation and matter, is locally conserved.
-In other words if the radiation and matter densities acquire corrections, caused by the conformal factor relating the Einstein and Jordan frames and defining interactions of the chameleon field with its environment, the chameleon field can be identified with quintessence, responsible for the late--time acceleration of the Universe expansion and dark energy dynamics.
-The later can be described through the potential of the self--interaction of the chameleon field.
 In case of the standard dependence of the radiation and matter densities on the expansion parameter $\rho_r(a) \sim a^{-4}$ and $\rho_m \sim a^{-3}$ \cite{Rebhan2012} local conservation of the total energy--momentum tensor of the chameleon field, radiation and matter demands the conformal factor to be equal to unity.
-This prohibits the identification of the chameleon field with quintessence and suppresses any interaction of quintessence with radiation and matter densities.
-In the Conclusion we discuss i) the obtained results and ii) our results in comparison with the results, obtained in Ref.\cite{Brax2004} and in the Scalar--Tensor (ST) gravitational theories.
+This suppresses any interaction of the chameleon field with an ambient environment.
+In section \ref{sec:Schluss} we discuss the obtained results.